 I remember when I first tried to explain the Wars of the Roses to V and her take-out was that it was seemed a bit like a family Christmas row turned epic...and so essentially rather silly.
 Another valid comparison might be with a fight to the last man between rival drug cartels, somewhere between turf war and nihilistic death-match.

 Yet neither of these analogies quite captures the circumstances behind this particular encounter where two vast hosts - two complete, alternative versions of the English state and its power-structures - met with the intention of utterly annihilating the other.

 Before Towton, the conflict had involved a series of skirmishes, ambushes and a couple of urban rampages around St Albans.
 The stakes had been gradually mounting.
 This was like a chess match where the board itself is the most prominent maker of moves and taker of pieces.

 How had the country reached this point of mutual extermination?
-In Game of Thrones the whole shit show kicks off when Robert Baratheon dies.
+In Game of Thrones the whole shit show kicks off when the Hand of Robert Baratheon dies.
 An assassination, but one that is mis-attributed by the powerful figures around the Iron Throne.

 In 1422, the most illustrious English monarch Henry V passed away from dysentery.
 The initial problem posed by this unscheduled exit appeared to be that his son Henry VI was an infant.
 It soon became clear however that Henry was not actually capable of carrying out the functions of head of state.